SOLQ: Segmenting Objects by Learning Queries: Experiments

 \subsection{Comparison with State-of-the-arts}

 As shown in Tab.~\ref{tab:compare_sota}, we compare SOLQ with state-of-the-art methods on COCO \textit{test-dev} set.
 Our method achieves best performance on both AP$^{seg}$ and AP$^{box}$ metrics.
 Compared to the typical two-stage methods Mask R-CNN \cite{he2017maskrcnn} and Cascade Mask R-CNN \cite{cai2018cascade}, SOLQ with ResNet-101 surpasses in AP$^{seg}$ by 2.1\% and 0.9\%, respectively.
 Besides, we also compare SOLQ with state-of-the-art one-stage methods CondInst \cite{tian2020conditional} and SOLOv2 \cite{wang2020solov2}, which are built based on dynamic convolution.
 Our method outperforms them 1.8\% and 1.2\% in AP$^{seg}$, respectively.
-Further, based on the recently introduced Swin Transformer \cite{liu2021swin}, our SOLQ can achieve 45.9\% AP$^{seg}$ and 55.4\% AP$^{box}$.
+Further, based on the recently introduced Swin Transformer \cite{liu2021swin}, our SOLQ will serve as a fully-Transformer framework for instance segmentation and it can achieve 46.7\% AP$^{seg}$ and 56.5\% AP$^{box}$.
+To further validate the quality of boundary prediction, we also evaluate SOLQ using the Boundary AP \cite{cheng2021boundaryiou} in Appendix\ref{boundary_results}.

 It is worthy noting that SOLQ performs well on objects of different scales, especially on small and middle scale objects.
 For example, SOLQ with ResNet-101 surpasses SOLOv2 by 5.2\% in AP$^{seg}_{S}$ and 0.9\% in AP$^{seg}_{M}$, respectively.
 It should be owing to the mask compression encoding of spatial binary mask.
 In SOLOv2, the mask predictions are supervised by the ground-truth mask of $1/4$ instance size so the performance of small objects are not optimized well.
 For our SOLQ, the mask compression encoding encodes the high-resolution binary mask (e.g. $128\times128$) into low-dimension mask vectors using the sparsity characteristic of the binary mask and keeps the principle information.